Sony Xperia Tablet Z

 The Xperia Tablet Z is a touchscreen Android tablet designed and manufactured by Sony and was first announced in Japan in January 2013.
 It was then announced globally in Barcelona at the Mobile World Congress on February 25, 2013.
 The tablet is one of the lightest and thinnest 10.1-inch tablet in the world with a weight of 1.09 pounds (495 grams) and is just 0.27 inches (6.9 mm) thick.
 The Tablet Z succeeds the Xperia Tablet S with a faster processor, a better front-facing camera, a higher-resolution screen, and Ingress Protection Ratings of IP55 and IP57, for dust-protected, water-jet protected, and waterproof in up to one meter of water for up to thirty minutes.
 It was released in May 2013.
-The device retails at $500 for the 16GB (Wi-Fi only) version and $600 for the 32gb (Wi-Fi only) version.
+The device retails at $500 for the 16 GB (Wi-Fi only) version and $600 for the 32 GB (Wi-Fi only) version.

 Hardware

-The capacitive touchscreen display measures 10.1 inches with a WUXGA resolution of 1920 x 1200 and a 224 ppi density.
+The capacitive touchscreen display measures 10.1 inches with a WUXGA resolution of 1920 × 1200 and a 224 ppi density.
 It includes Sony's Mobile Bravia Engine 2 technology which is used in Sony's Bravia branded televisions.
 The tablet features a Qualcomm Snapdragon S4 Pro chipset comes with quad-core Krait CPU clocked at 1.5 GHz, Adreno 320 GPU, 2 GB of RAM, and 16 or 32 GB of internal storage.
 The tablet also has an external slot with micro SD card allowing expandable storage up to 64 GB.
 The rear camera of the tablet has 8 megapixels with Exmor R sensor and with full HD video recording capabilities while the front camera has 2 megapixels and is capable of 720p video recording.
-The Xperia Tablet Z is NFC (Near Field Communication) enabled which can be used with Xperia SmartTags, NFC enabled accessories such as speakers or for low value financial transactions, as NFC becomes more widespread in use, with the appropriate applications from Google Play.
+The Xperia Tablet Z is NFC (near-field communication) enabled which can be used with Xperia SmartTags, NFC enabled accessories such as speakers or for low value financial transactions, as NFC becomes more widespread in use, with the appropriate applications from Google Play.
 The tablet also comes with an infrared port and with the help of the TV SideView app the Xperia Tablet Z can be used as a remote control.
 The tablet is water resistant and can stay in one meter of water for 30 minutes.